CocoaPods/guides.cocoapods.org/source/using/using-unreleased-features.html.md

 You can even [specify](http://bundler.io/git.html) a tag or commit for the repository as [GIT LOCATION].

+##### Install the unreleased copy of CocoaPods
+Run `$ bundle install`
+##### Use unreleased copy of CocoaPods
-* Run `$ bundle install` to install unreleased copy of Cocoapods
+Run `$ bundle exec pod install`
-* Run `$ bundle exec pod install` to setup your workspace. `bundle exec` will ensure that you are using unreleased copy of Cocoapods you just installed
+`bundle exec` will ensure that you are using unreleased copy of Cocoapods you just installed (instead of using the system-wide official copy that you probably installed with `gem install cocoa pods` previously some day).
+You can open the `xcworkspace` file to use and build the project from now on.

-That's it.
+Likewise, for any other pod command that you want to run, precede it with `bundle exec` (`bundle exec pod update`, `bundle exec pod lib lint`, etc…) to ensure that you use the the unreleased version for this command, instead of the official version.